robertorosero/pyhtonmig/Doc/library/exceptions.rst

 .. exception:: GeneratorExit

-   Raise when a generator's :meth:`close` method is called.
+   Raise when a :term:`generator`\'s :meth:`close` method is called.
+It directly inherits from :exc:`BaseException` instead of :exc:`Exception` since it is technically not an error.

 .. exception:: IOError